 How To Do Romanian Deadlifts (RDL)The Romanian deadlift is a supplemental lift for the deadlift, using much of the same muscle mass but placing the emphasis on your hip extensors.
 Compared to the full deadlift, it involves much less knee extension, changing the mechanics of the lift and how we should us it in our strength programs.

 The Romanian Deadlift (RDL)

 The RDL is one of the most versatile deadlift supplemental exercises.
-It’s a great exercise to build hypertrophy in the hamstrings, glutes and hip extensors without adding a tremendous amount of stress.
-It’s also a form corrector—it helps teach a lifter how to set their back in normal anatomical extension.
-(If you struggle with this, you should probably hire a coach!)
+It’s a great exercise for building hypertrophy in the hamstrings, glutes and hip extensors without adding a tremendous amount of stress.
+It’s also an instructive form corrector—it helps teach a lifter how to set their back in normal anatomical extension and keep it there throughout a loaded “hip hinge” movement pattern.

 Romanian Deadlift vs Conventional Deadlift